 The Austin Museum of Art Laguna Gloria location is the museum's original home.
 A blend of history, art, and nature, the AMOA Laguna Gloria is a recently restored 1916 Italianate-style villa that was the home of Texas legend Clara Driscoll, located on 12 acre grounds that feature a sculpture and historical gardens.
 Also home to "The Art School," a thriving hub of activity that teaches more than 400 classes yearly.
 Private parties and community gatherings are held year round.

 The Austin Nature and Science Center is a "living museum," focused on the creative use of specifically planned interpretive exhibits, programs, collections, and trails.
 It has an animal exhibit, featuring more than 90 native animals that can't be returned to the wild.
 There is a Dino Pit, where you can dig up actual replicas of fossils found in Texas, follow dinosaur tracks, and view fossils from the 301 Congress construction site.
 Also featuring a naturalist exhibit, and an educational center.
 The Austin Nature and Science Center also has camps for both children and adults.
+Admission to the Austin Nature and Science Center is free.

-Thursdays from 10 AM to 5 PM is FREE DAY at the Blanton Museum of Art.
 The Blanton Museum of Art is the largest art museum in Austin and features a substantial permanent collection of important works of art as well as traveling collections from around the world.
 Some of the free things to do at the Blanton on Thursdays include over 30,000 square feet of permanent and traveling collections and exhibits.
 The Blanton Museum of Art at The University of Texas at Austin is one of the foremost university art museums in the country, and has the largest and most comprehensive collection of art in Central Texas.
 The Blanton features modern and contemporary art from both the United States and Latin American including the Mari and James A. Michener Collection of 20th-Century American Art Modern and the Barbara Duncan Collection of Latin American Art.
 There is also a notable collection of paintings of the American West.
+Thursdays from 10 AM to 5 PM is FREE DAY at the Blanton Museum of Art.

 The Bob Bullock Texas State History Museum is named after former Lieutenant Governor Bob Bullock, who was the driving force behind the establishment of the museum.
 It tells "The Story of Texas" with three floors of permanent, traveling and special exhibits on the history, traditional culture and popular culture of Texas including sports, business, performing arts and technology.
 It also features a "Texas Spirit Theater," which showcases movies filmed in Texas and the special effects show, "The Star of Destiny," a multimedia experience of the history of Texas narrated by the character of Sam Houston.
 It is also home to Austin's only IMAX theater, and plays "Texas: The Big Picture," a large-format film, as well as current commercially released movies.
 During the summer, there is a annual free concert series called "Music Under the Star" presenting popular Austin performers on the Lone Star Plaza under the 35-foot-tall bronze star.
 First Saturdays of the month are FREE admission at the Bob Bullock Texas State History Museum from 2 PM to 6 PM.

 The Capitol Visitors Center is located on the southeast corner of the Capitol grounds in the restored 1856-57 General Land Office building.
 It focuses on the history and the qualities of the Texas Capitol and Governor's Mansion.
+The Visitors Center features interactive exhibits and films about Capitol and Texas history, lots of free brochures on Austin and Texas visitor information and a gift shop with Austin and Texas related gifts.
+Admission to the Capitol Visitor's Center is FREE.

 The Elisabet Ney Museum is one of the oldest museums in Texas, and celebrates the life and works of Elisabet Ney, an early Texan artist.
 Following Elisabet Ney's death in 1907, her friends preserved the studio and its contents as the Elisabet Ney Museum, dedicated to honoring the memory of Elisabet Ney and to promoting her ideals and visions for the people of Texas.
 It is also a national, state and local historic landmark.
+Admission to the Elisabet Ney Museum is free.

 The French Legation Museum is a house-museum in east Austin.
 The French Legation Museum represents a conscientious effort to return to details authentic to the Dubois and Robertson eras.
 Many pieces remain from the Robertson family's ownership of the home in addition to items from Dubois’ Legation.
 The reconstructed French country kitchen, designed by architect Raiford Stripling, is notable for its extensive eighteenth and nineteenth-century equipment.
 Further archeological study also provided the location of the privy/outhouse site; there is now a recreation of this outbuilding on site.
 Also available for weddings and private events.

 The George Washington Carver Museum was Texas' first African-American neighborhood museum.
 Located in the building that was Austin's first library, and later Austin's first branch library, it focuses on African-American history and heritage.
+Admission to the George Washington Carver Museum and Cultural Center is free.

 The mission of the O. Henry Museum is to collect, preserve, and interpret artifacts and archival materials relative to the author, for literary, educational, and historical purposes that are accessible to the public.
 The museum was established in 1934, under the jurisdiction of the City of Austin, and is both a National Register Property and a National Literary Landmark.
+Admission to the O. Henry Museum is FREE.

 The Daughters of the Republic of Texas is an organization dedicated to the preservation of Texas Heritage formed in 1891.
 They own/operate several museums throughout Texas, including the Alamo in San Antonio.
 The Republic of Texas Museum is located at the Daughters of the Republic of Texas headquarters, and houses many artifacts from the Republic of Texas era.